Darshan-Patel1611/node_hotels/README.md

-Here's the updated README file incorporating the changes and adding details about authentication and authorization:

 # Node Hotel Application

 The **Node Hotel** application is a Node.js-based system developed using the Express.js framework, with MongoDB as the chosen database.
 This application manages information related to persons (staff) and menu items.
 It exposes specific endpoints to handle CRUD (Create, Read, Update, Delete) operations for both persons and menu items.
 Additionally, the application includes authentication and authorization using JWT (JSON Web Tokens) and Passport.js with a local strategy.